 Dementia is a slow, steady decline in function over several months or years.
-Alzheimer’s disease is one type of dementia.
+Alzheimer’s disease is 1 type of dementia.

-Delirium in someone with dementia can be harder to see.
-You may notice a sudden change in behaviour (e.g., the person is more agitated).
-You may also notice that the person may not be able to do things as well, or has trouble paying attention.
+Delirium in someone with dementia can be hard to recognize.
+You may notice a sudden change in their behavior.
+You may also notice that they aren’t able to do things as well as they usually can or have trouble paying attention.
 An important first step is to tell your doctor, nurse, or other healthcare provider about the changes you see in yourself, a friend, or family member.
 Small changes caught early can make a difference.

-Author: Senior’s Health Strategic Clinical Network, Alberta Health Services
+Author: Provincial Seniors Health and Continuing Care, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.